-- (a) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Master of Business Administration may be selected where one or more of the following has been satisfied: - (i) have completed the Graduate Diploma of Business Administration; or - (ii) can demonstrate academic or professional standing considered by the College Board to be equivalent to the requirements of Rule 2.3(a) or Rule 4.1(a)(ii). - (b) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Diploma of Business Administration may be selected where one or more of the following has been satisfied:
+- (a) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Master of Business Administration may be selected where one or more of the following has been satisfied: - (i) have completed the Graduate Diploma in Business Administration; or - (ii) can demonstrate academic or professional standing considered by the College Board to be equivalent to the requirements of Rule 2.3(a) or Rule 4.1(a)(i). - (b) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Diploma in Business

+Administration may be selected where one or more of the following has been satisfied:

-- (i) have completed the Graduate Certificate in Business Administration: or - (ii) can demonstrate academic or professional standing considered by the College Board to be equivalent to the requirements of Rule 2.3(a) or Rule 4.1(b)(ii). - (c) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Certificate in Business Administration may be admitted if they can demonstrate academic or professional standing considered by the School Board to be equivalent to the requirements of Rule 2.3(a). - (d) Applicants for admission to candidature in the Master of Business Administration, Graduate Diploma of Business Administration or Graduate Certificate in Business Administration must provide evidence of at least one year's experience in a field of employment acceptable to the College Board, except that applicants with excellent academic records may be exempted from this requirement.
+- (i) have completed the Graduate Certificate in Business Administration; or - (ii) can demonstrate academic or professional standing considered by the College Board to be equivalent to the requirements of Rule 2.3(a) or Rule 4.1(b)(i). - (c) As an alternative to Rule 2.3(a) of the University's Rules Relating to Awards, applicants for admission to candidature in the Graduate Certificate in Business Administration may be admitted if they can demonstrate academic or professional standing considered by the College Board to be equivalent to the requirements of Rule 2.3(a). - (d) Applicants for admission to candidature in the Master of Business Administration, Graduate Diploma in Business Administration or Graduate Certificate in Business Administration must provide evidence of at least one year's experience in a field of employment acceptable to the College Board, except that applicants with excellent academic records may be exempted from this requirement.

-- (a) To be eligible for the Master of Business Administration a candidate shall successfully complete not less than twelve (12) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules: - (ii) not less than three (3) and not more than seven (7) units from Part B of the Schedule; and - (iii) up to four (4) units, which may be selected from one or more of the specialisations in Part C of the Schedule. - (b) To be eligible for the award of Graduate Diploma of Business Administration a candidate shall successfully complete not less than eight (8) units selected from the Schedule of Units attached to these Rules. - (c) To be eligible for the award of Graduate Certificate in Business Administration a candidate shall successfully complete not less than four (4) units selected from the Schedule of Units attached to these Rules. - (d) A candidate who while enrolled for the Master of Business Administration has the requirements of the completed Graduate Diploma of Business Administration the Graduate or Certificate in Business Administration may elect to be awarded the Graduate Diploma or the Graduate Certificate following withdrawal from candidature for the Master's award. - (e) A candidate who while enrolled for the Graduate Diploma of Business Administration has completed the requirements of the Graduate Certificate in Business Administration may elect to be awarded the Graduate Certificate following withdrawal from candidature for the Graduate Diploma award.
+- (a) To be eligible for the Master of Business Administration (Advanced) a candidate shall successfully complete all the requirements for the Master of Business Administration plus four (4) units from Part B of the Schedule attached to these Rules. - (b) To be eligible for the Master of Business Administration a candidate shall successfully complete twelve (12) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules: - (ii) six (6) units, from Part B of the Schedule. - (c) To be eligible for the award of Graduate Diploma in Business Administration a candidate shall successfully complete not less than eight (8) units selected from the Schedule of Units attached to these Rules. - (d) To be eligible for the award of Graduate Certificate in Business Administration a candidate shall successfully complete not less than four (4) units selected from the Schedule of Units attached to these Rules. - (e) A candidate who while enrolled for the Master of Business Administration has completed the requirements of the Graduate Diploma Business in Administration the Graduate or Certificate in Business Administration may elect to be awarded the Graduate Diploma or the Graduate Certificate following withdrawal from candidature for the Master's award.

+(f) A candidate who while enrolled for the Graduate Diploma in Business Administration has completed the requirements of the Graduate Certificate in Business Administration may elect to be awarded the Graduate Certificate following withdrawal from candidature for the Graduate Diploma award.